 In any one year, students may submit only one piece of work each for consideration by the committee.
 Students will be allowed to enter in consecutive years, if they are unsuccessful in their first application.
 A successful candidate may not apply for the award again in the following year or subsequent years.

 Failure to adhere to either this guidance or that covering Ph.D. viva voce examinations – see above – will disqualify the candidate and their essay will be withdrawn from the competition.
+Applicants need to declare that their essay has not been subject to external review in their application email to the Trust.

 The medal takes the form of a prize to the value of £1100, and is supported by the Ladislav Holy Memorial Trust, with an additional contribution from the Riches family.